finos/datahelix/.github/ISSUE_TEMPLATE/Feature_request.md

 ## Feature Request

+### User story
+... describe the problem and why it should be worked on in one concise statement.
+... e.g. As a xxx I want to yyy so that zzz or
+         As a xxx I want to yyy because zzz

 ### Description of Problem:
 ...what *problem* are you trying to solve that the project doesn't currently solve?